Pylons/pyramid/docs/narr/events.rst

 the same event type are not guaranteed to be called in any particular order relative to each other.

-All the concrete :mod:`pyramid` event types are documented in the :ref:`events_module` API documentation.
+All the concrete :app:`Pyramid` event types are documented in the :ref:`events_module` API documentation.

 An Example